-In Curry County, spring snowpack (that is, the snow water equivalent on April 1), summer runoff, summer soil moisture, and summer precipitation are projected to decline while summer evaporation is projected to increase under both lower (RCP 4.5) and higher (RCP 8.5) emissions scenarios by the 2050s (2040-2069).
-This leads to the magnitude of low summer soil moisture, low spring snowpack, low summer runoff, low summer precipitation, and high summer evaporation expected with a 20% chance in any given year of the historical period being projected to occur much more frequently by the 2050s under both emissions scenarios (Figure 12).
-The 2020s (2010-2039) were not evaluated in this drought analysis due to data limitations but can be expected to be similar but of smaller magnitude to the changes for the 2050s (projected/placeholder results based on other reports).
+In Curry County, spring snowpack (that is, the snow water equivalent on April 1), summer runoff, summer soil moisture, and summer precipitation are projected to decline under both lower (RCP 4.5) and higher (RCP 8.5) emissions scenarios.
+Therefore, seasonal drought conditions will occur more frequently by the 2050s under both emissions scenarios (Dalton et al., 2022).